hackclub/hackpad/APPROVED_PARTS.md

 # List of approved parts

+Here is the list of approved parts!!
+If there's anything you think should be here please send it in #hackpad!

 NOTE: For parts that we do *not* have at HQ, it may take significantly longer (1-2+ more weeks) for your parts to arrive.

 NOTE 2: If you use any SMD parts (including hotswap sockets!), I will *not* solder any of it for you!!